kseikyo/among-us-website/README.md

 # Among us website

-I've recently found that the game [Among us](https://store.steampowered.com/app/945360/Among_Us/) had no website, so I decided to create one for it!
+I've recently found that the game [Among us](https://www.innersloth.com/games/among-us/) didn't have an animated website, so I decided to create one for it!

 ## Demo